csxmli2016/MARCONetPlusPlus/README.md

 We have also explored various approaches, such as training OCR models with Transformers and using YOLO or Transformer-based methods for character detection, but these methods generally encounter the same issues.
 We encourage any potential collaborations to jointly tackle this challenge and advance robust, high-fidelity text restoration.

+## 📎 RealCE-1K benchmark
+To quantitatively evaluate real-world Chinese text images, we filter out images from the test set of [RealCE](https://github.com/mjq11302010044/Real-CE) that have multiple text lines and have inaccurate labels, constructing a Chinese text SR benchmark.
+You can download it from [here](https://github.com/csxmli2016/MARCONetPlusPlus/releases/download/v1/RealCE-1K.zip)